5 Ways to make Spring cleaning easy

 1. Ditch the chemical cleaners once and for all.

-If you've not switched from commercial cleaners to vinegar and water yet, do it now.
-It's the one simple switch that will make your home healthier, your lungs cleaner and you wallet fatter.
-Get a big jug of vinegar and keep it and a spray bottle on hand.
-Mix vinegar, water, some lemon essential oil and little eco-friendly dish detergent together and you've got an all-purpose cleaner that works for your kitchen, bathroom and floors.
-I pull it out every day and use it with a microfibre cloth to disinfect my countertops.
+Mix vinegar, water, some lemon essential oil and drop or two eco-friendly dish detergent together and you've got an all-purpose cleaner that works for your kitchen, bathroom and floors.
+I pull it out every day and use it with a cotton cloth to disinfect my countertops.
 You can also add a few drops of orange and lavender essential oils to leave an invigorating scent.
 Make up this cleaner - see the formula here - and forget all the many bottles of different cleaners that are filled with toxic chemicals and are a waste of money.
-Go back to what our grandmas used to do and keep it simple.
-And clean.
+Simple.
+Clean.

 2. Clean your entryway, and make a place for shoes.